-I’m not stupid, I know when you’re attempting to do a half-assed cleaning job in the last 5 minutes prior to my arrival.
+I’m not stupid, I know when you’re attempting to do a half-assed cleaning job in the last 5 minutes before my arrival.
 Especially when it takes you 2 minutes to answer the doorbell and I arrive at an overly perfumed apartment.
 We all know you’re just spraying Febreeze.
 FYI, Febreeze and air fresheners don’t disinfect and are a red flag for a “cover-up.”

 5. Didn’t Provide Any Shades in the Bedroom

-I’m sorry, I didn’t realize I was living in the 16th century and need to rise at dawn’s first light with the roosters.
+I’m sorry, I didn’t realize I was living in the 16th century and needed to rise at dawn’s first light with the roosters.
 This is when I start my day with hate, and it’s because of you.
 Nothing puts someone in a crabby mood like waking up earlier than they need to.

 6. Left the Dirtiest Used Sponge in the World to Clean Dishes